datarevenue-berlin/OpenMLOps/tutorials/set-up-open-source-production-mlops-architecture-aws.md

 ```
 kubectl exec -n ory svc/ory-kratos-admin -- kratos migrate sql -y -e -c /etc/config/kratos.yaml
 ```

+You should see a bunch of output ending with "Successfully applied SQL migrations!".

+Now you should be ready to start using the various services.

 ## Trying out the services